chrisnguyn/rosie/README.md

 # Rosie
-Rosie is a personal assistant Discord bot that aims to improve quality of life.
+[Discord](https://discord.com/) is chatting platform similar to Slack, where people can talk to other people who are in the same channel / server.
+Using the [Discord API](https://discord.com/developers/applications), people can make Discord bots to interact with!
+Rosie is a personal assistant Discord bot with many features that aim to improve quality of life through convenience.

+Here's a short GIF demoing Rosie!
 ![](rosie.gif)

-# Features - last updated 04/08/2020
+## Features - last updated 05/12/2020

 ### HELP
 + r!ping - tests to see if Rosie is up and running.
 Responds with "Pong!" if so.